ApplicationCraft/applicationcraft.com/source/blog/articles/2012/12/get-more-out-of-the-developer-portal.html.markdown

 published: false
 ---

-As much as we all hate bugs and problems they happen, and its nice to see a lot of you reporting problems in our  [Developer Portal](http://portal.applicationcraft.com").
+As much as we all hate bugs and problems they happen, and its nice to see a lot of you reporting problems in our <a href="http://portal.applicationcraft.com" target="_blank">Developer Portal</a>.

 I thought I'd throw out a few tips to help us all and explain the basics of what we do with your tickets.
 We've already made a few tweaks from comments that have been made, so if you have any thoughts/ideas don't be shy, we'd love to hear from you.

 **Raising a problem**